 Step 6 – Now you can staple the bottom edge.
 Be sure to really give it a good pull and make it nice and tight.
 Then do the same with the final edge.

 Step 7 – Pop it behind your bed!
 The mattress itself is enough to hold it in place fine and I just left it resting on the floor, but if you’re keen to secure it properly you could use some 3M velcro back strips too which are also rent-friendly as they peel write off.
+We found 2 suppliers for the structural steel, check out the Austeel website and Simons steel website.

 Has a real Scando feel don’t you think?